 A static website with a dynamic search function?
-Yes.
-As alternatives to embeddable scripts from Google or other search engines, you can provide your visitors a custom search by indexing your content files directly.
+Yes, Hugo provides an alternative to embeddable scripts from Google or other search engines for static websites.
+Hugo allows you to provide your visitors with a custom search function by indexing your content files directly.

 GitHub Gist for Hugo Workflow.
 This gist contains a simple workflow to create a search index for your static website.
 It uses a simple Grunt script to index all your content files and lunr.js to serve the search results.